NEH Public Scholar Program Terms and Conditions

 These terms and conditions apply to all NEH Public Scholar Program recipients.
 Recipients assume legal, financial, administrative, and programmatic responsibility for administering their award in accordance with this document and the award documents.
 Failure to comply with these requirements may result in suspension or termination of the award and the NEH’s recovery of funds.

-A. Time Commitment: Public Scholar project periods (also known as periods of performance) may range between a minimum of six months and a maximum of twelve months.
+B. Time Commitment: Public Scholar project periods (also known as periods of performance) may range between a minimum of six months and a maximum of twelve months.
 The period of performance must be continuous.
 However, you may hold your award full-time, part-time, or a combination of the two.
 (Part-time is defined as a commitment to the project of anywhere between half-time and full-time.)
-Recipients must work at least half-time on their projects for the entire period of performance.
+Recipients must work at least half-time on their projects for the entire period of performance, and must work a minimum of six full-time months or the equivalent.
 Recipients who teach while working part-time on a project must reduce their teaching load proportionately (i.e., if you are working half-time on your project, you may carry no more than a half-time teaching load as defined by your institution).
 Recipients who work full-time on their projects must forgo other major activities, including teaching.
-In any case--whether you work full-time, part-time, or a combination of the two--the period of performance for this award may not exceed twelve months.
+In any case--whether you work full-time, part-time, or a combination of the two--the period of performance for this award may not be less than six months and it may not exceed twelve months.
 You must complete your project work plan within twelve months of your chosen start date.

 The time period and time commitment you indicate on the acceptance form are subject to approval by NEH staff.